-Michael Radford (born 1988, Poole, England) is a London based artist working in photography.
+Michael Radford (born 1988, England) is a lens-based artist living and working in-between

 London and Montréal.
 He graduated with a first-class honours in Photography and Video Art

 from the University of Bedfordshire School of Art and Design in Luton, England in 2013.

 Won a scholarship for a year-long residency at FABRICA, Benetton's visual communications